elastic/ecs/rfcs/text/0030-linux-event-model.md

         pid: 2,
         start: '2021-10-14T08:05:34.853Z',

-        session_leader: { // used as a foreign key to the parent session of the entry_leader
+        session_leader: { // used as a foreign key to the parent session of the session_leader
           entity_id: '0fe5f6a0-6f04-49a5-8faf-768445b38d16',
           pid: 4321,
           start: '2021-10-14T08:05:34.853Z',